 Did you know that Johnston County has a Rugby team?
 Well, it does.
 The Bootleggers.
 Appropriate for this area, no?
 Established in 2013 the Clayton Rugby Football Club, or the Clayton RFC, is one of the fastest growing club teams in the USA.
 In fact, the Bootleggers just added a U20 squad (players between 18-22).
 This adds to a team roster that already includes men’s Division 3 and 4 teams and an Old Boys (35 & over) team.
-In addition, the club runs a youth rugby program called the Clayton Copperheads that offers playing opportunities from kids between the ages of 6 and 18.

 I spoke to club President Ted Hardy about how far the club has come and about the serious (dare we say professional?) goals they have for the future.

 Let’s talk first about the major news coming out of the club in the last few months.
 You guys have been working on an impressive partnership with the Glasgow Warriors.
 That’s a professional European rugby team.
 That’s incredible!
 There can’t be too many small-town USA club teams that can boast that sort of network?

 “Our relationship with the Glasgow Warriors is quite unique.
 There are a few other relationships between European professional rugby clubs and American clubs, but the American clubs involved are from major markets, field elite squads, and have been around for 30-40 years.
 The fact that our club is young, just starting to climb the competitive ranks, and from rural North Carolina makes our relationship that much more interesting and special.
 Our experience with them has been flattering, humbling, and extremely important to our growth.
 There are cultural, administrative, and marketing structures that we are using right now with the Clayton RFC that are scaled versions of what is being done by Glasgow.
 We have truly been blessed, but at the same time we went out and worked for it.”

 So, what are the logistics of this partnership?